Alley Mill & Spring by Tim Layton

 In the heart of the Missouri Ozark's the 100 year old Alley Springs grist mill stands next to a beautiful turquoise spring that will be sure to put a smile on your face and lower your stress.

-Inside the mill is open daily from 9:00 a.m. to 4:00 p.m. from Memorial Day through Labor Day.
+Inside the mill is open daily from 9:00 a.m. to 4:00 p.m. from Memorial Day through Labor Day, but it is always a good idea to check before going in case you want to see inside the mill.

 The spring and mill are located six miles west of Eminence, Missouri, on State Highway 106.